-For learning from formal ontologies, a generative approach has been discussed in [20].
-In this work, each individual is associated to a latent variable which influences its attributes and the relations it participates in.
-It proposes using Bayesian non-parametrics to avoid setting the number of possible values for such latent variables (which can be seen as cluster indicators); and an inferencing scheme based on Markov Chain Monte Carlo, where posterior sampling is constrained by a pre-defined set of DL axioms.
-A quite different approach is discussed in [18]: this work focuses on learning theories in a probabilistic extension of the ALC DL named CRALC, using DL refinement operators to efficiently explore the space of concepts.
-It is inspired by literature on Bayesian Logic Programs.
+A generative model for learning from formal ontologies is proposed in [26]: each individual is associated to a latent variable (similar to a cluster indicator) which influences its attributes and the relations it participates in.
+It proposes using a

+Nonparametric Bayesian model for automatically selecting the number of possible values for such latent variables, with an inference method based on Markov Chain Monte Carlo where posterior sampling is constrained by a predefined set of DL axioms.

+A different generative model is proposed in [23]: it focuses on learning theories in a probabilistic extension of the \mathcal{ALC} DL named CR \mathcal{ALC} , and using DL refinement operators to efficiently explore the space of concepts.
+It is inspired by literature on Bayesian Logic Programs [19].